eorzeatools/microlaunch/USAGE.md

 - Double-check your work.

 ## Step 3: Launching
-- Run `client --gui` (or `cargo r -q -p client -- --gui`).
+- Run `microlaunch --gui` (or `cargo r -p microlaunch -- --gui`).
 The client should launch, and its graphical interface should appear.
 - Enter your Square Enix username, password and optionally one-time password.
 Make sure to select your correct platform and account type.
 - Optionally, check the "Save information" box **and read the disclaimer.**
 - Click "Log in".